Shriram0463/Token-Streaming-using-SSE/SSE_Integration/Readme.md

 ## Introduction

-This project integrates Spring Boot, FastAPI, and React to create a streaming AI assistant.
+This project integrates Spring Boot, FastAPI, and React.

 **FastAPI** handles the API endpoints for sending messages.
 It is responsible for receiving the messages from the user and forwarding them to the Spring Boot application.